donaldjnavarro/playwright_template/README.md

 After a test is finished running, its results will be saved.

-* View the test results by using the command: `npx playwright show-report`
+* View the test results by using the command: `npm run report`

 #### Reporter formats

-By default tests will always save an HTML report in **./playwright-report/index.html** folder
+By default tests will always save an HTML report in **./output/html-report/index.html** folder

 In addition to the HTML report, the commandline will print results according to the following config: